Skip to content

 [San Hi San: Mountains Hidden in Mountains]

-It is right there, at the centre of Asia.
-By the south Siberian River Tes, rising high above the steppe and stone kurgan circles.
+It is right at the centre of Asia.
+By the River Tes, winding over the steppe and past ancient stone circles.

-These were people with a wide stride, the freedom of the steppe.
+There is a band of khöömei throat-singers standing by a white minibus.
+They are people with a long stride, the freedom of the steppe.

-The throat-singer Sayan Papa had sung an ancient song of purification, the under and over tones emerging from the land itself, the centuries of life on windblown grassland and beside taiga forest, alongside river and mewing lambs, all a sonic mirror of the steppe:
+The throat-singer Sayan Papa sings.
+It’s an ancient song of purification, the under and over tones emerging from the land itself, the centuries of life on windblown grassland and beside taiga forest, alongside river and mewing lambs.
+All a sonic mirror of the steppe:

 “Let all the people live well, let their work go well,